PatrickF1/fzf.fish/README.md

 ### Key bindings do not work
 - Execute `bind` and check if there are bindings overriding the bindings starting with `__fzf_`.
 - Ensure [jethrokuan/fzf][] and the [fish extension][] that ships with fzf are uninstalled.
-- Ensure you are running fish version >= 3.1.2.
+- Ensure your fish version is >= 3.1.2.

 ### File search feature does not work
 If you are on certain distribution of Linux, you will need to alias `fdfind` to `fd` (see [#23][]).